 Even before the coronavirus outbreak hit, more and more people have found themselves working remotely from home.
 This has led to a bigger use of Bluetooth headsets in general.
-People are using them more when they have to sign up on that latest Zoom meeting.
+People are using them more when they have to sign up for that latest Zoom meeting.
 If you are in the market for getting a Bluetooth headset, the good news is that there are a lot of terrific choices to choose from.
 They also come in a variety of form factors and prices.
 Here’s our look at the best Bluetooth headsets you can currently purchase.

 Best Bluetooth headsets